Investment

 These might not be the traditional or standard property investment practices you’re used to, but REITs are one of the more passive income investment options available.

-REITs allow you to invest in mutual funds, usually, companies that already own properties and mortgages.
-Investing in a REIT means that you are indirectly purchasing a portion or percentage of a property, which in the long run will allow you to benefit from the growth of the property.
+REITs allow you to invest in mutual funds, usually from companies already owning properties and mortgages.
+Investing in a REIT means that you are indirectly purchasing a portion or percentage of a property, which, in the long run, will allow you to benefit from the growth of the property.

-As the property grows in value and the company acquires more real estate, your investment will grow.
-This is one of the easiest and less frequented ways to invest in real estate.
+Your investment will grow as the property grows in value and the company acquires more real estate.
+This is one of the easiest and least frequented ways to invest in real estate.

 Summing Up